 - There are no credit checks.

-- Chexsystems and similar items generally won’t prevent you from opening an account.
+- ChexSystems and similar items generally won’t prevent you from opening an account.

 - You can’t spend more money than you have or go into debt.

 Some prepaid cards have monthly maintenance charges and other fees, but there are free cards out there.
 If you do end up paying fees, you might spend a lot less than you’d pay to a bank or credit union.
-For example, cards like the Amex Serve card can virtually replace a checking account at little or no cost.
+For example, cards like the Amex Express Serve card can virtually replace a checking account at little cost.